MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/command-switches-supported-by-self-extractor-package.md

 ---
-title: Command-line switches supported by Self-Extractor packages
+title: Command line switches supported by Self-Extractor packages
-description: Describes the command-line switches supported by a software installation package, an update package, or a hotfix package created by using Microsoft Self-Extractor. ms.date: 09/23/2020
+description: Describes the command line switches supported by a software installation package, an update package, or a hotfix package created by using Microsoft Self-Extractor. ms.date: 09/23/2020
 author: Deland-Han
 ms.author: delhan